Wattpad/ship-it/README.md

     version: my-chart-version
 ```

+As a quick overview, there are 4 important sections to take note of.

+`metadata.annotations` enrich the `HelmRelease` with additional information.
+Annotations are always optional, however the `HelmRelease` will not autodeploy
+as the default is `false`.

+`spec.releaseName` defines the desired name of the Helm release

+`spec.chart` provides the desired chart name and version

-In this example, it's assumed that the service does not provide any overriding
+`spec.values` provides the desired chart values.
+In this example it's assumed
+the service does not provide any overriding chart values, so it's been omitted

-chart values.
-Otherwise a `spec.values` object should be included as well.
-A
-much more thorough documentation of the `HelmRelease` custom resource can be
+A much more thorough documentation of the `HelmRelease` custom resource can be
 found in the resource
 [definition](./operator/config/crd/bases/shipit.wattpad.com_helmreleases.yaml),
 or by `kubectl describe crd/helmreleases.shipit.wattpadhq.com` in a cluster